Peli-Can/MacOS-prank-app-BETA-1-/README.md

 # MacOS-prank-app-BETA-1-

 ———————————————————————————————————————————————————————

+Recommendation: Change the title and picture of the application to make it look more convincing, maybe find a nice wallpaper and make that the icon/picture and name it something relevant. e.g - a photo of an Audi R8 as the photo and the title to be audi-r8-hd-wallpaper_1 .

+———————————————————————————————————————————————————————

 There is an extremely low chance that you will have any side-effects left on your Mac when opening this on your or anyone else’s computer.
 This is really as stable as it gets.
 If you fuck up your/someone else’s computer; I take no responsibility.
 But realistically, nothing serious is going to happen.